What Is a Bachelor of Arts in Theatre and Drama?

 - Design and construct a costume of the student’s own design for a stage production

 Drama and theatre is an exciting career field for graduates with a passion for the stage.
 Students will graduate from this theatre and drama BA degree program prepared to embrace the challenges of stage production in all its aspects.
-Some graduates may choose to pursue an acting career on the stage or in the TV and film industry.
-Other career possibilities that may be related to a theatre degree may include the following:
+Some graduates of the Bachelor of Arts in Theatre and Drama program may choose to pursue an acting career on the stage or in the TV and film industry.
+Other career possibilities that may be related to a drama and theatre degree may include the following:1

-In addition, GCU students acquire foundational knowledge that is applicable to a wide range of industries and career paths.
+In addition, theatre degree students at GCU will acquire foundational knowledge that is applicable to a wide range of industries and career paths.
 Critical thinking, strong communication skills and collaborative teamwork are skills that are transferrable across industries.
-Some students may choose to continue their studies by pursuing a master’s degree in a related field.
+Some drama and theatre students may choose to continue their studies by pursuing a master’s degree in a related field.

 General Education Requirements